invertase/react-native-firebase-docs/docs/notifications/receiving-notifications.md

 ## 4) Listen for a Notification being opened

+> On Android, unfortunately there is no way to access the title and body of an opened remote notification.
+You can use the `data` part of the remote notification to supply this information if it's required.

 ### App in Foreground and background
 If your app is in the foreground, or background, you can listen for when a notification is clicked / tapped / opened as follows: